 - earn a response (a lead)

 Sometimes you need to give prospects a nudge … a little push.
 This creates inertia you can work with.

 Avoid using the Summary section like most people do: As a summary of your experience.
 Instead, strike a balance between your personal experience and these 5 elements:

 Here’s how to make your profile’s Summary section more provocative … able to nudge prospects … in 3 simple steps.
-Or you can join me in this free, live online training coming up soon!
+Or you can join me in this live online training.

 Start at the top of your profile.
 The job of your professional headline is to create curiosity about your Summary section.
 Your summary section creates curiosity about you.
 It’s a constant stream of curiosity.

 It all starts with a small nudge.
 Your professional headline.

 - get found by prospects searching for you (with LinkedIn’s internal search engine)

 - bond with buyers using bold, clear words